 It was some exquisite and extraordinary experience when we reached the temple on May 26, 2014.
 I was told that everyday about a million people goes to the temple which is situated in some form of a rectangular pool, that looks like a man-made lake.
 The temple is made of 24 carat gold and that to accommodate all people from all religions and from all walks of life, the temple is open 24 hours everyday.

-Upon entering the temple, you have to wear an orange-colored turban around your head, and the orange-colored turban is openly sold near the entrance.
+Upon entering the temple, if you do not wear a turban, you have to buy one and wear an orange-colored turban around your head, and the orange-colored turban is openly sold near the entrance.
 You have to remove your shoes or slippers and you have to deposit it into some kind of kiosk.
 Then, you will pass by some kind of pond filled with running water and you have to wash your feet in it.
 You also have to wash you face and your hands by scooping with your hands water from the pond.

 By that time then, we were all set to enter the main temple, myself, Gerry and the Hindi driver of the rent-a-car company from where we picked up the car in New Delhi.
 The main temple, which is the one made of 24 karat gold is in the middle of a large pool and we have to pass through a walkway to reach it.
 The problem is that they do not observe a single-file system of queuing as the queue is actually a bunch of about ten people in a row and they regulate the movement of the queue with some kind of a long wooden pole being used as barrier which is toted and poked and perched at chest-level by two (2) persons acting as marshals controlling the crowd, and when movement in the queue is allowed, they would raise the wooden pole and the row of people would inch further into the main temple.
 As it all the more becomes crowded at the topmost portion of the queue which is nearest to the door into the main temple, and I was actually feeling as though I will be trapped so constricted and contained in a cage-liked environment (actually an external iron-grilled fence before the main temple with narrow doors which served as some kind of anteroom), the continuing inflow of people into it would make it all the more constricted.
 Thus, I told Gerry that I have to pass, and just allowed him with the help of the car-driver to enter the main temple.
 I did not feel very much compelled to enter the main temple; but Gerry was really hot as he said he needed the blessing from their God to insure that our mission to find a Punjabi bride would be a success.